OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 ** .CSV File Type 2: Snowpack Statistics organized By Date **

-The zonal statistics are save by date where a separate .csv file is saved for each date processed by the SNODAS tools.
+The zonal statistics are save by date where a separate .csv file is saved for each date processed by the SNODAS Tools.
 Refer to the
 [processedData\\5_CalculateStatistics\\StatisticsbyDate\\](#processeddata925_calculatestatistics92statisticsbydate92) section for more information.